 Situated on Mexico’s Pacific coast in Jalisco state, Puerto Vallarta is surrounded by the clear waters of Bahía de Banderas (Banderas Bay), lush forests, and the ridges of the Sierra Madre.

-And despite its scenic views, the city has maintained its authenticity.
+And despite its scenic views, the city has maintained its authenticity and is one of the most popular beach destinations

-This guide on Puerto Vallarta safety will provide you with the facts you need to decide is Puerto Vallarta safe and I will point you in the right direction if you decide it’s not safe to visit Mexico right now.
+This guide on Puerto Vallarta safety will provide you with the facts you need to decide is Puerto Vallarta safe.

 I will also tell you what to do if you find yourself in an unsafe situation, as well as how to avoid those situations in the first place.

-It’s important to check Mexico’s travel restrictions and warnings before planning your next vacation to ensure you really understand Mexico is safe for American tourists right now.
+It’s important to check the Puerto Vallarta travel advisory before planning your next vacation to ensure you really understand Mexico is safe for American tourists right now and how to avoid travel scams so you will not become a victim of a crime which includes petty theft and petty crime.

 I will also discuss the following on Puerto Vallarta safety & Puerto Vallarta Travel Advisory.